How fit do I have to be to walk the Camino de Santiago or what kind of training do I have to do? This is one of the

 - Are you walking the whole way?

-If you have a lot of time say 40 days or more you don’t need to have good fitness, you can risk getting fit as you walk, this is what most people do – this however is not a good or advisable strategy for looking after you body, finishing, or reducing the inevitable pain that come along after walking everyday.
+If you have a lot of time say 40 days or more you don’t need to have good fitness, you can risk getting fit as you walk, this is what most people do – however, this is not a good or advisable strategy for looking after you body, finishing, or reducing the inevitable pain that comes along with walking every day.

 If you are only walking for 5 or 7 days and you are walking with a tour company that moves your bags for you each day, then fitness is not a big worry.
 Even if you are walking the last 112km from Sarria, as many do, then fitness is not a big issue.

 For the rest of us, I suggest the following training plan.
 It is much more enjoyable to walk the Camino Frances or any of the Caminos if you have some level of fitness before you set out, however, this is not an Iron Man competition and should not be approached as such.

 It is a good idea to start training at least 3 months before you start your Camino.
 Training, like life, is about steady effort – not trying to make big jumps in intensity every time you train.
 Bear in mind for a lot of us walking the Camino comes a long time after our teens and twenties when we were once fit – it is not helpful to compare against that previous fitness – you are starting from where you are, I was 40+ the first time I walked.

 Fit yourself anywhere into the following program.
 I am not a qualified doctor or training instructor, this program has been adapted from my half marathon training from a zero running fitness start.